modo-studio/framework-oriented/index.md

 We're looking forward to your improvements!

 # Share
-If your project were alerady using a similar modularized setup, or you moved towards this direction, you can share your experience in this section.
+If your project were already using a similar modularized setup, or you moved towards this direction, you can share your experience in this section.
 Open a merge request and do not hesitate to share it!

 # Thanks